kubernetes/enhancements/keps/sig-node/5359-pod-level-swap-control/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [X] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+    - Feature gate name: PodSwapAwareness.
-  - Components depending on the feature gate:
+    - Components depending on the feature gate: kubelet.
-- [ ] Other
+- [X] Other
-  - Describe the mechanism:
+    - Describe the mechanism: Kubelet needs to be restarted when enabling/disabling this feature.
     - Will enabling / disabling the feature require downtime of the control plane?
+No.
     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+Yes.

 ###### Does enabling the feature change any default behavior?